Identifying Talent

 Creative Ways to Conduct Values-Based Interviewing

-A job interview is a lot like a first date: you’re sizing up the other person to see if they’re a good match for you in the long run.
-But since that’s the case, why do so many interviewers focus on questions that are already answered on the candidate’s resume?
+A job interview is much like a first date: you’re sizing up the other person to see if they’re a good match for you in the long run.
+But since that’s the case, why do so many interviewers focus on questions already answered on the candidate’s resume?

-Of course it’s a good idea to touch on an interviewee’s skills and relevant experience, but the main purpose of the interview should be to see what kind of a person they are and whether they would be a solid fit for your company.
-The next time you have to interview a potential hire, try using values-based interviewing techniques to get a better look at who they are.
+Of course, it’s a good idea to touch on an interviewee’s skills and relevant experience, but the primary purpose of the interview should be to determine what kind of person they are and whether they would be a solid fit for your company.
+Next time you have to interview a potential hire, try using values-based interviewing techniques to better understand who they are.

 What Is Values-Based Interviewing?

-Values-based interviewing is the process of asking interview questions that get at the personally-held values of the candidate.
-These types of questions will help determine whether the candidate’s priorities match up with what you value in an employee, and I’ve found they are a much better indication of how the candidate will react to different situations in the workplace.
+Values-based interviewing is the process of asking interview questions that probe the candidate’s personally held values.
+These types of questions help determine whether the candidate’s priorities match up with what you value in an employee, and I’ve found they are a much better indication of how the candidate will react to different situations in the workplace.

-Think about what values are essential for a person in the position you’re trying to fill and ask interview questions that reveal whether the candidate tends to act according to those values.
+Consider what values are essential for a person in the position you’re trying to fill.
+Ask interview questions about whether the candidate tends to act according to those values.
 A few examples of values you might be looking for would be accountability, teamwork, leadership, or self-discipline.

-Watch out for candidates who may say they value something but can’t provide evidence of having acted according to those values in the past, or candidates whose values seem to be unsuited for the position.
+Watch out for candidates who may say they value something but can’t provide evidence of having acted according to those values in the past or candidates whose values seem unsuited for the position.
 For example, someone who values creativity and flexibility might not be the best fit for a repetitive job with minimal deviation in day-to-day tasks.

 How to Incorporate Values-Based Interview Questions